shufan1/storymapJS/README.md

 ```
 10. create JSON object following the syntax on https://storymap.knightlab.com/advanced/

-1).
+i).
 Create a python array to hold each slide of your storymap.
 Under `for f, e in enumerate(entries):` in ***Step 8***, at the same level of `for child in e:`
 ```
   				object = {